menu

 • end-to-end responsibility for the products and services created is being embraced

-• business and technology need to come together, and go hand-in-hand
+• business models and technology need to come together and go hand-in-hand

-So, to anyone who is thinking about starting a career in IT: you should know that your role is no longer just about coding – not any more.
+So, to anyone considering starting a career in IT, you should know that your role is no longer just about coding – not any more.

 The demands of the market and the digitised world are pretty clear: more interdisciplinary collaboration, more business and technology convergence, and a more narrow but much deeper field of knowledge are required – all of these factors come together to create a new reality for any IT department, with no exceptions.